a brief History of the school room

 Government Evacuation during WWII

 In 1941, Cornwall County Council leased part of the School Room at a cost of £44 p/year to accommodate school children during WWII as part of the Government Evacuation Scheme.
-During this time, two new doorways were cut into the rear of the building to allow access to Anderson air raid shelters, which had been placed in the garden.
+During this time, two new doorways were cut into the rear of the building to allow access to Anderson air raid shelters, which had been placed in the back yard.

 Penryn Infant school